 Registering a business with a home address means the business must use that address on legal contracts and other agreements with customers.
 This exposes personal information many business owners do not want revealed.
 Customers could show up at the door of a small business and often know when and when you aren’t at home (a potential security issue).
 But it is more than just customers knowing where you live.
 Forming an LLC or corporation requires a registered agent in the state in which the business is to operate.
 Important papers such as legal notices, tax information, and government documents are sent to the registered agent’s address.

 Leasing a permanent office space eliminates the above problems when you register a business from your home address.
-But with a permanent office space comes other issues.
+But using an office address for company registration comes with other issues.
 Following are some of the most prevalent ones:

 1. Higher cost, lower margins.